 24 Hour Fitness Mission:

 Throughout our 27 year history, we've held fast to our mission of helping people change their lives through fitness.
 We recognize that every person has their own set of goals and their own unique perspective of what a fitness center means to them.
 Some members want to shed a few extra pounds and some members simply want to get healthier.
 24 Hour Fitness makes clubs affordable and accessible to people of all abilities and fitness levels because we believe there is an athlete in all of us.

 All News Events Jobs Volunteering

-about 2 yearsMeet Us At The Bar - BODYPUMP
+over 2 yearsMeet Us At The Bar - BODYPUMP

 In honor of St. Patrick’s Day, all of our barbell and barre inspired classes, such as BODYPUMP® and bootybarre, will be free for lucky people like you and your crew.
 Irish eyes will definitely be smil ing (and everyone else’s too!)
 Classes vary by club.

 For all events, go to: https://www.24hourfitness.com/utility/classes/?clubid=00073&cm_sp=CDP_Runway-_-NonMember-_-ClassSchedule2 ...
 Read more

 over 2 yearsAvoid this Common Mistake and Lift like a Pro

 If you haven’t caught on to the benefits of strength training you’ve clearly been living under a rock.
 Lifting weights is no longer just the domain of muscle heads; everyone can benefit from the impro ved muscle tone and calorie burn that comes from strength training.
 What’s more, it’s great for your bone health.
 But if your technique is compromised, the risk of injury can be very real.

 If you want to get the most from your workouts and minimize the chance of injury, it’s important to focus on maintaining neutral neck alignment.